iagocrespo/oferta-del-dia/README.md

 }
 ```

-If you must accsess `this` inside a custom method/function in a component, you need to blind `this`
+**Remember**: if you must accsess `this` inside a custom method/function in a component, you need to blind `this` with method 1 or even better using Method 2